IBM/tnco-package-examples/apache-demo/docs/adopt.md

+## Adopting an Openstack stack
-This example shows how to use this resource package, IBM® Telco Network Cloud - Orchestration and the OpenStack VIM driver to adopt a stack in OpenStack.
+This example shows how to use this resource package, _IBM® Telco Network Cloud - Orchestration_ and the _OpenStack VIM driver_ to adopt a stack in OpenStack.

 ### Before beginning